prometheus/docs/content/docs/practices/alerting.md

 We recommend that you read [My Philosophy on Alerting](https://docs.google.com/a/boxever.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit) based on Rob Ewaschuk's observations at Google.

-To summarize, keep alerting simple, alert on symptoms, have good consoles to allow pinpointing causes and avoid having pages where there is nothing to do.
+To summarize: keep alerting simple, alert on symptoms, have good consoles to allow pinpointing causes, and avoid having pages where there is nothing to do.

 ## What to alert on